Spurs, Hornets have more games called over virus concerns

 The San Antonio Spurs are dealing with a coronavirus outbreak among four players, the NBA said Tuesday, meaning the Spurs will not play until the middle of next week at the earliest.

+Meanwhile, Atlanta Mayor Keisha Lance Bottoms — whose city was picked to play host to the NBA All-Star Game and skills competitions on March 7 — raised major concerns about the notion of fans coming to the city for the events.
+“People should not travel to Atlanta to party,” she said in a statement to The Associated Press.

-The NBA postponed five more games: the next three for the Spurs — at Cleveland on Wednesday, at New York on Saturday and at Indiana on Monday — as well as the next two for the Charlotte Hornets while contact tracing is completed.
+The NBA on Tuesday postponed five more games: the next three for the Spurs — at Cleveland on Wednesday, at New York on Saturday and at Indiana on Monday — as well as the next two for the Charlotte Hornets while contact tracing is completed.

 The Hornets were scheduled to play host to Chicago on Wednesday and Denver on Friday.
 Their games have been halted because they were the last team to play the Spurs, losing to them on Sunday.
 The league is reviewing data to see if any Hornets may have been exposed to someone who tested positive for COVID-19, a process that takes time.